 The key is to pick something you enjoy and see yourself being able to grow into a business over time.
 This is important because it will take time for your business to grow.

-The goal is to wake up every day excited to work on your business instead of someone else’s business.
+The goal is to wake up every day excited to work on your business instead of someone else’s.

-The world is changing and to me, there is no better time to start building your business.
-Instead of telling yourself “one day I’ll start”, make today day one!
+The world is changing; to me, there is no better time to start building your business.
+Instead of telling yourself, “one day I’ll start,” make today day one!

-My challenge to you is to start today by taking action on at least one resource I’ve outlined for you above.
+My challenge is to start today by taking action on at least one resource I’ve outlined above.

 I hope this was valuable to you and helps you escape the rat race for good!